EngMaherEnv/Machine_Learning/README.md

-1- Bert Sentiment Analysis project:
+1- Bert Sentiment Analysis project :

   Make use of the BERT most powerful Google Deep Learinig NLP model (built above transformers ) to do Turkish News Sentiment Analysis.
   This BERT model here is used for transfer Learning and It has been finely tuned to our Data.